Vaidehi-05/RoadRunner/README.md

 <hr>

 ## About📝⭐<br>
-Given that hundreds of thousands of CS grads enter the job market every year, DSA being the core skill tested in the interview process, it's importance is undeniable.
+Given that hundreds of thousands of CS grads enter the job market every year, DSA being the core skill tested in the interview process, its importance is undeniable.
 However the large number of topics need to be studied most optimally for striking the perfect balance between DSA expertise and other skill acquisition.
 Here's where **_RoadRunner_** comes to your rescue.
 Just choose the kind of roadmap you'd like to generate and it'll have it ready for you within seconds! 📔

 ## Features 📖✨<br>
 ✔️ An all-in-one personalized DSA roadmap generator.<br>